• Skip to primary navigation

 Instructions

-• Slice your strawberries and line up the strawberries on the bottom and sides of your ice cream cups.
-I cut my strawberries horizontal as this worked the best for me. )If you wish to make coconut whipped cream, https://www.hwcmagazine.com/recipe/homemade-coconut-whipped-cream/)
+• Slice your strawberries and line up the strawberries on the bottom and sides of your dessert cups.

-• Add only 1 teaspoon, at a time, of iced cold dairy-free milk of choice and stop the food processor occasionally to scrape down the sides so that everything gets blended well.
-Add up to 5 teaspoons of iced cold water for 6 frozen bananas.
-Once the food processor just starts to get going around, keep pulsing and blending until the frozen bananas turn from granules of sand into a smooth and creamy soft serve ice cream consistency.
-(You will know you are getting close as the frozen bananas will turn from a dark green to a lighter green colour.)
+• Switch to blending mode on food processor.
+Keep blending until the frozen bananas and matcha turn from granules of sand into a smooth and creamy soft serve ice cream consistency.
+You will know you are getting close as the frozen bananas will turn from a dark green to a lighter green color.
+(See Notes for Recipe Tips)

-• Immediately scoop the matcha banana ice-cream on top of your strawberries and fill the cup.
-Garnish with coconut whipped cream or non-dairy whipped topping.
+• Garnish with coconut whipped cream or non-dairy whipped topping.
 Enjoy!

 Video